 Consumer reports and surveys are an accurate way of determining how reliable a car brand is.
 Companies like WarrantyDirect, who sell extended warranties, record when someone makes a claim.
-They can then use this information to determine which makes and models are dependable and which ones aren’t.
+This data is collated and used to determine the makes and models that are dependable and which ones aren’t.

 Consumer feedback is also very accurate as it gives us a good idea of what the car is like to drive on a daily basis.
 After all, the owners are the ones that know their cars the best.
 They are also the ones paying for the repairs.

-That said, when you have a brand as exclusive as Maserati, then you can run into some trouble.
-This is mainly due to the fact that there aren’t that many Maserati’s on the road, therefore you do have a smaller sample size than you would for a brand such as Ford, for example.
-If we look at what J.D Power have to say we can see that they don’t have anything to say about Maserati, because they haven’t got a sample size big enough to draw conclusions from.
+That said, when you have a brand as exclusive as Maserati, you can run into some trouble.
+This is mainly due to the fact that there aren’t that many Maseratis on the road, therefore you do have a smaller sample size than you would for a brand such as Ford, for example.
+If we look at what Which? has to say, we can see that they have very little information about Maserati as they don’t have a sample size big enough to draw conclusions from.

-However, we can work with what we have and we can work with what WarrantyDirect have concluded and from what owners on the likes of AutoExpress have to say.
+However, we can work with what we have and we can work with what ReliabiltyIndex (a subsidiary of WarrantyDirect) has concluded and from what owners on the likes of AutoExpress have to say.
 As it stands, consumer reports and surveys are still one of the most reliable ways of determining how dependable a car is, even cars as exclusive as Maserati.

-In conclusion, Maserati aren’t very dependable.
+In conclusion, Maserati isn’t very dependable.
 At all.
-Their exclusivity means that they do not have the sophisticated mass-production set up many others do, and it also means that they are expensive to repair and the parts can take a long time to source.
+Their exclusivity means that they do not have the mass-production set up that many of their competitors have, which goes some way in improving reliability.
+This also means that they are expensive to repair and the parts can take a long time to source.
 But, this all comes with the package.
 If you get a car that is that exclusive, then it will cost you a lot to repair and the bespoke design may mean you run into trouble later down the line.
 Ultimately, though, if you buy a Maserati, it’s not because you are looking for a reliable car to do your weekly shop in.
 You buy a Maserati because it looks good, it drives incredibly and it’s about as exclusive as you can get.
 But, if you are looking for a reliable sports car, then the Maserati is slightly more reliable than Aston Martin and Ferrari.